bangbay/wp-user-avatar/readme.txt

 = Add WP User Avatar to your own profile edit page =

+You can use the [avatar_upload] shortcode to add a standalone uploader to any page.
+It's best to use this uploader by itself and without other profile fields.

-If you're building your own profile edit page, WP User Avatar is automatically added to the [show_user_profile](http://codex.wordpress.org/Plugin_API/Action_Reference/show_user_profile) and [edit_user_profile](http://codex.wordpress.org/Plugin_API/Action_Reference/show_user_profile) hooks.
+If you're building your own profile edit page with other fields, WP User Avatar is automatically added to the [show_user_profile](http://codex.wordpress.org/Plugin_API/Action_Reference/show_user_profile) and [edit_user_profile](http://codex.wordpress.org/Plugin_API/Action_Reference/show_user_profile) hooks.
 If you'd rather have WP User Avatar in its own section, you could add another hook:

 `do_action('edit_user_avatar', $current_user);`